iainctduncan/papers/source/features_usage.rst

 Typing the number 99 into the number box will now result in Scheme calls to set the my-var variable to 99, as the s4m object will receive the message **set! my-var 99** and will treat this as **(set! my-var 99)**, evaluating accordingly.
-This capability significantly reduces the amount of code the user must write to make interactive patches when compared to the Max js object, as the js object requires explicit handler methods to be made for any input.
+This capability significantly reduces the amount of code the user must write to make interactive patches when compared to the Max js object, as the js object requires explicit handler methods to be made for any input (Cycling 74 n.d.).
-.. citation cycling site FIX

 ..
 TODO FIGURE